What is Acupuncture?

 Delivering the Latest Techniques and Science

 All of the doctors at Intergrated Health Solutions each have professional training, and are licensed and certified to perform acupuncture correctly and safely.
-As experts in acupuncture treatment, they are also highly trained in related techniques.
+As experts in acupuncture treatment, they are also highly trained in related techniques such as dry needling.

 Medical Director Dr. Charbel Harb is certified in both acupuncture and dry needling, which uses fine, sterile needles, much like those used in acupuncture, but in a different way that targets specific points of direct pain.